docker/extensions-sdk/docs/tutorials/initialize.md

 ### Developing the frontend

-If you are working on the frontend code of your extension and don't want to rebuild the extension image each time you can setup Docker Desktop in a way that will use your development server instead of the bundled frontend code from the extension image.
+If you are working on the frontend code of your extension and don't want to rebuild the extension image each time you can set up Docker Desktop in a way that will use your development server instead of the bundled frontend code from the extension image.
 To do that, in one terminal start your UI development
 server: